Alternative Choices for You

 Privacy and security

 Privacy is an area in which Mullvad truly shines.
-It basically keeps no logs at all, and its no logging data policy is the most clear and comprehensive such document I have ever encountered.
+Its no-logging data policy is one of the clearest and most comprehensive documents of its kind that we have ever encountered.
 Crucially, there is no logging of:

 - Domain Name System (DNS) requests

 - connections, including when one is made, when it disconnects, for how long, or any kind of timestamp